-These resources provide multi-disciplinary research teams the tools and resources needed to collaboratively address scientific challenges.
+These resources provide interdisciplinary research teams the tools and resources needed to collaboratively address scientific challenges.

-New or existing multidisciplinary teams selected through a competitive application process will receive a package of support intended to move them from having collective ideas to developing translational research projects with a special focus on inclusion of stakeholders (community, clinical and industry) throughout the research process.
+Collaborative working retreats are available!
+New or existing interdisciplinary teams selected through a competitive application process will receive a package of support intended to move them from having collective ideas to developing translational research projects with a special focus on inclusion of stakeholders (community, clinical and industry) throughout the research process.
 This support includes a 4 hour professionally-facilitated retreat, use of a graphic recorder, and pre- and post-retreat administrative support.